 Individual has had at least four prior therapies, including an anti-CD38 monoclonal antibody (e.g. daratumumab), a proteasome inhibitor (e.g. bortezomib, ixazomib, or carfilzomib), and an immunomodulatory agent (e.g. lenalidomide or pomalidomide); OR

-Individual has had at least three prior lines of therapy and is using in combination with Talvey (talquetamab-tgvs);
+Individual has had at least three prior lines of therapy and is using in combination with Talvey (talquetamab-tgvs); OR

-AND

-Individual has a current Eastern Cooperative Oncology Group (ECOG) performance status of 0-1.
+Individual is refractory to prior proteasome inhibitor (such as bortezomib) or immunomodulatory agent (such as lenalidomide) therapy and is using in combination with daratumumab or daratumumab and hyaluronidase.

-Tecvayli (teclistamab-cqyv)) may not be approved for the following:
+Tecvayli (teclistamab-cqyv) may not be approved

-If the individual has plasma cell leukemia, Waldenstrȍm’s macroglobulinemia, or primary amyloid light-chain amyloidosis; OR

-If the individual has any active central nervous system involvement or clinical signs of meningeal involvement of multiple myeloma; OR

-When the above criteria are not met and for all other indications.
+when the above criteria are not met and for all other indications.